malaybaku/VMagicMirror/docs/pages/english/docs/external_tracker_ifacialmocap.md

 {% include docimg.html file="./images/docs/ex_tracker_ifm_enable_captures.png" customclass="col l4 m4 s12" imgclass="fit-doc-img" %}
 </div>

-If the mouth move still have issues, please also check [External Tracker App](../external_tracker) and see `Use LipSync with External Tracking App` secion.
+If the mouth motion still have issues, please also check [External Tracker App](../external_tracker) and see `Use LipSync with External Tracking App` section.

 If the above processes does not solve the problem, please try other VRM model, to see the model has any setup issues.